wevertonbio/wevertonbio.github.io/_pages/teaching.md

 nav_order: 6
 ---

-# Analysis of the State of Paraná using the Sustainability Barometer method.
+# Analysis of the State of Parana using the Sustainability Barometer method.

 **Student**: Felipe Aguiar Martin.